canonical/ubuntu-cloud-docs/docs/google/google-explanation/canonical-offerings.rst

 Ubuntu images are updated regularly with fixes that address the latest CVEs to ensure applications remain free from vulnerabilities.

-Another useful feature is the native integration of Ubuntu images with the Administrator console, enabling patch management and :doc:`in-place upgrade of Ubuntu LTS images to Ubuntu Pro <../google-how-to/gce/upgrade-in-place-from-lts-to-pro>` without the need for workload redeployment.
+Another useful feature is the native integration of Ubuntu images with the Administrator console, enabling patch management and :ref:`in-place upgrade of Ubuntu LTS images to Ubuntu Pro <upgrade-in-place-from-lts-to-pro>` without the need for workload redeployment.